 Our Wines & Cellar

 Deciding on which wines to grow began with a detailed soil analysis and topographical study to determine the location of original plantings of the vineyards.
-Our wine experience began with respect for the soil and the pursuit of the perfect interplay between climates, grape variety, carefully controlled yield and perfect timing of harvests.
-An example of our findings was that we found that the estate’s rolling hills are cooled every afternoon by breezes from the nearby Atlantic Ocean meaning that the grapes would need to be hand-harvested at dawn, when the temperature was most ideal.
+Our wine journey begins with respect for the soil and the pursuit of the perfect interplay between climate, grape variety, carefully controlled yield and perfect timing of harvests.
+The estate’s rolling hills are cooled every afternoon by breezes from the nearby Atlantic Ocean, and the grapes are hand-harvested at dawn when the temperature is most ideal.

-The farm is an accredited IPW member, and is in the process of being accredited as a BWI Champion, due to over 75% of the farm being dedicated to conservation.
+The farm is an accredited IPW member, hence our wines carry IPW seals.
 All wines are made under the watchful eye of regulatory organisations such as Wines of South Africa, the Wine and Spirits Board, and SAWIS.